 3. Sales and Extended Warranties aren’t always for you.

 Looking for a sale is not necessarily a bad thing, especially when you get to the till.
 However, you are limiting your potential in order to maximize your savings.
 The same is said for extended warranties.
-All new computers come with a 1 to 3 year warranty.
+Most new computers come with a 1 to 3 year warranty.
 We suggest that you get a hardware check and scan before your warranty is up in order to make sure you are working properly in that time span.
 Things to consider before buying a warranty: the price of replacement, the expected life span, the duration of the warranty and the cost of the warranty.
 Make the choice that works best for you.

 4. Software trials – Good or Bad?